The top 22 volcanoes around the world

 17. Krakatoa, Indonesia

-Had you been in Perth, Western Australia, on August 26–27 1883, you would’ve heard the cataclysmic explosion of Gunung Krakatoa.
-It was so powerful that the noise travelled all the way from Indonesia.
+If you had been in Perth, Western Australia, on August 26–27, 1883, you would’ve heard the massive explosion of Gunung Krakatoa.
+It was so powerful that the noise traveled all the way from Indonesia.
 It is recorded as the most violent volcanic explosion in modern history.
 Krakatoa Island is also home to smaller Anak Krakatoa, which started erupting in 2008.
-The latest eruption was in 2018 which was massive, triggering a tsunami that killed at least 426 people – the deadliest volcanic eruption in the 21st century.
-If you're looking to explore more of Indonesia, read our guide to its 14 most unforgettable islands.
+The latest significant eruption was in 2018, which was huge, triggering a tsunami that killed at least 426 people – the deadliest volcanic eruption in the 21st century.
+As of 2023, Anak Krakatoa continues to be active, with frequent eruptions, reminding us of its volatile nature.
+Krakatoa remains one of the most famous volcanoes in the world.

 Krakatau-indonesia-shutterstock_1272261541